Holds previous experience working at a “Big Four”, Ernst & Young

 How we picked the best student credit cards

-Research methodology: We thoroughly analyzed 109 student credit cards in order to choose the top options for young adults and new cardholders.
-While a number of factors were considered in narrowing down our list, the most notable were:
+Our editorial team and expert review board analyzed 109 student credit cards to choose the top options for young adults and new cardholders.
+While several factors were considered in narrowing down our list, the most notable were:

 Credit-building perks: Credit cards for students are best utilized when establishing a good credit score.
 We made sure the cards here have benefits that will help students get into the right habits and will report those habits to the three major credit bureaus.